Rice-RobotPI-Lab/rgmc_in_hand_manipulation_2025/README.md

-This ROS package provides the auto-evaluator for the in-hand manipulation competition in the 10th Robotic Grasping and Manipulation Competition (RGMC) during IEEE-RAS International Conference on Robotics and Automation (ICRA) at Atlanta, USA, May 19-23, 2025.
+This ROS package provides the auto-evaluator for the in-hand manipulation competition in the 10th Robotic Grasping and Manipulation Competition (RGMC) during IEEE-RAS International Conference on Robotics and Automation (ICRA) in Atlanta, USA, May 19-23, 2025.

 This auto-evaluator can help the participating teams to develop their solutions for the competition.
 During the competition, all teams will be scored and ranked using this auto-evaluator as well.